 The proposed Project would provide BNSF with the capacity to handle an estimated 1.5 million containers or 2.8 million TEUs (Twenty-foot-Equivalent Units, a measure of containerized cargo based on a standard twenty-foot-long container; because containers come in several sizes, the conversion factor between number of containers and TEUs is roughly 1.85) per year at full operation and would involve approximately 2 million truck trips between the facility and port terminals per year (Table ES-1).
-The truck trips would replace truck trips that would otherwise go to the BNSF Hobart/Commerce Yard in East Los Angeles, a journey of 24 miles each way.
-The proposed facility would incorporate an operational model that emphasizes the efficient movement of trucks and trains by incorporating design elements to enhance fluidity of operations and providing direct rail access to the Alameda Corridor, thereby increasing the benefits expected from the Alameda Corridor's use.
+The truck trips would replace truck trips that would otherwise go to the BNSF Hobart Yard in East Los Angeles, a journey of 24 miles each way.
+The proposed facility would incorporate an operational model that emphasizes the efficient movement of trucks and trains by incorporating design elements to enhance fluidity of operations and providing direct rail access to the Alameda Corridor, thereby increasing the benefits expected from the Alameda Corridor's use

-Table ES-1.
+1 Table ES-1.
 Project Summary Matrix.

-Element Description

-12 loading

-2 support

-Railroad tracks North lead tracks

-South lead tracks

-2 service tracks

-10 loading

-Electric-powered rail-mounted gantry cranes 10 stacking

-(RMG cranes) 90 - 100 feet in height

-Regenerative braking technology

-10 Liquefied Natural Gas (LNG)-fueled or equivalent

-Cargo-Handling Equipment yard hostlers

-One diesel-powered railcar wheel changer

-On-road trucks meeting 2007 EPA on-road standards

-Drayage trucks Compliant with 2010 CAAP

-Use of designated truck routes, monitored by GPS

-Low-emitting switching locomotive engines

-Line-haul locomotives meeting 1998 SCAQMD MOU,

-2005 CARB MOU and EPA linehaul locomotive

-Locomotives emissions standards

-Ultra-low-sulfur diesel (ULSD) fuel

-Automatic idling reduction devices

-X + 1 -

-Lighting Forty high-mast light poles, low-glare crane lighting,

-perimeter lighting, and roadway lighting.

-Automation and efficient directional and shielding features

-Truck trips per year (one-way) 1, 2 0.4 million in 2016

-Truck trips per year (one-way)

-Their tains are seen (seen desire) 2.0 million by 2035 (at full capacity)

-Train trips per year (round trips) 720 trips in 2016

-The state of TELL A'Co.
-I'm A'co.
-I'm 2,880 trips by 2035 (at full capacity)

-Throughput (TEUs/lifts, direct intermodal cargo 570,808/308,545 annually in 2016

-only) 2.8 million/1.5 million annually by 2035

-Containers per day 857 in 2016

-4,167 by 2035

-Employees 93 in 2016

-450 by 2035
+Element Description Railroad tracks 12 loading 2 support North lead tracks South lead tracks 2 service tracks Electric-powered rail-mounted gantry cranes (RMG cranes) 10 loading 10 stacking 90 - 100 feet in height Regenerative braking technology Cargo-Handling Equipment 10 Liquefied Natural Gas (LNG)-fueled or equivalent yard hostlers One diesel-powered railcar wheel changer Drayage trucks On-road trucks meeting 2007 EPA on-road standards Compliant with 2010 CAAP Use of designated truck routes, monitored by GPS Locomotives Low-emitting switching locomotive engines Line-haul locomotives meeting 1998 SCAQMD MOU, 2005 CARB MOU and EPA linehaul locomotive emissions standards Ultra-low-sulfur diesel (ULSD) fuel Automatic idling reduction devices Lighting Forty high-mast light poles, low-glare crane lighting, perimeter lighting, and roadway lighting.
+Automation and efficient directional and shielding features Truck trips per year (one-way) 1,2 1.5million in 20162.0 million by 2023 (at full capacity) Train trips per year (round trips) 3 2,160 trips in 2016 2,880 trips by 2023 (at full capacity) Throughput (TEUs/lifts) 2 million/1.1 million annually in 2016 2.8 million/1.5 million annually by 2023 Containers per day 3,034 in 20164,167 by 2023 Employees 250 in 2016 450 by 2023

-The number of trucks is greater than the number of containers to allow for a proportion of "bobtail" (i.e., unloaded) trips in cases where a truck is not loaded in both directions.
+1) The number of trucks is greater than the number of containers to allow for a proportion of "bobtail" (i.e., unloaded) trips in cases where a truck is not loaded in both directions.
 The ratio of truck moves to containers is 1.33:1.

-2. Total trips; the number of trips in each direction would be half of the total.
+2) Total trips; the number of trips in each direction would be half of the total.

-3. A train is assumed to carry 260 containers; the number of train moves per day would be double the number of round trips (i.e., one inbound move, one outbound move).
+3) A train is assumed to carry 260 containers; the number of train moves per day would be double the number of round trips (i.e., one inbound move, one outbound move).